Comedy Sketches Every Week on YouTube

 Think of it as a long running sketch show that never ends, like if your Auntie Janet hosted Saturday Night Live.

 Try it before you subscribe, obviously.
-This is the first episode you should try, it’s a short compilation of recent sketches:
+This is the first video you should try, it’s a short compilation of recent sketches:

 Why sketch comedy?
 What is the actual point in you?